 lovely big Devon house with pool.

-Great for celebrations and family get-togethers.
+Great for family get-togethers.

 The Elmfield, big Devon house with pool